VijeshPethuram/PortfolioX/README.md

 # PortfolioX
-A well designed responsive Portfolio Website to showcase Technical Projects and Personal Skills with Enhanced SEO by using meta tags and rich texts.
+A Well-designed Responsive Portfolio Website to showcase Projects and Personal Skills with Enhanced Search Engine Optimization (SEO) by using Meta tags and Rich text.
 Developed in HTML, CSS (Bootstrap) and JS.
+It also uses Service Worker to load the offline version of the Website.